Structure of quantum measurements implementable with one round of classical communication: Examples

-The values depicted in the plot of Figure~\ref{fig: isoentangled} show that, for this family of bases, one–round LOCC with Alice measuring first, denoted $\text{LOCC}\,{\rm B\to A}$, consistently outperforms the reverse order $\text{LOCC} \,{\rm A\to B}$ with a single bit of communication ($m=2$).
+The values depicted in the plot of Figure~\ref{fig: isoentangled} show that, for this family of bases, one-round LOCC with Alice measuring first, denoted $\text{LOCC}\,{\rm A\to B}$, consistently outperforms the reverse order $\text{LOCC} \,{\rm B\to A}$ with a single bit of communication ($m=2$).
 We compared our values with the relaxation that all measurement operators are PPT and observed that such values coincide with our results for the $\rm B\to A$ communication.
-Since PPT measurements form an outer approximation of all LOCC measurements (unlimited rounds and messages of unlimited size) we deduced that in this case the optimal LOCC strategy only requires one round of classical communication with a single bit where Bob has to measure first.
-To obtain the accurate value for the disadvantageous communication $\rm{A} \to \rm{B}$ the level $k=2$ has been necessary.
+Since PPT measurements form an outer approximation of all LOCC measurements (unlimited rounds and messages of unlimited size), we deduced that in this case the optimal LOCC strategy only requires one round of classical communication with a single bit where Bob has to measure first.
+Therefore, the example gives a particularly interesting answer to question (a) asked in the introduction.
+To obtain the accurate value for the disadvantageous direction of communication $\rm{A} \to \rm{B}$ the level $k=2$ has been necessary.
 It should be noted that it is not possible to determine the preferable direction of communication when considering the PPT relaxation alone.

 To build an intuition, we will now analyse the strategies for distinguishing between the elements of the Bell-basis family that accurately produce the optimal success probabilities of discrimination displayed in Figure~\ref{fig: isoentangled} obtained from our numerics.